HarisHodzicnt/ShowsMovie/README.md

 ## Available Scripts for running the app ( locally )

-In the project directory, you can run:
-You can use one of the following commands for running the app on you local machine
+In the project directory you can use one of the following commands for running the app on you local machine:

 ### `yarn start`